Owner/Clinical Supervisor

 Each Licensed Counselor is an Independent Practitioner and do not represent Counseling Connections of San Antonio

-Maggie Hlavinka, MS, LPC
+Maggie Hlavinka, LPC

 I graduated from the University of Texas in 2004 with a Bachelor of Arts degree in Psychology.
 In 2007 I received a Master of Arts degree in Counseling Psychology from Argosy University in the San Francisco Bay Area.
 After graduate school I returned to my hometown of San Antonio to complete my internship and study Marriage and Family Therapy at St. Mary’s University.
 I am now a Licensed Professional Counselor (LPC) for the state of Texas as well as a certified hypnotherapist.
 I have experience in helping individuals overcome anxiety, depression, trauma, bereavement, adjustment issues, LGBTQ issues, and relational difficulties, as well as a variety of other obstacles.
 I work with adults of all ages, as well as willing adolescents (ages 12 and up), through a variety of clinical approaches; I use hypnotherapy to help people quit smoking, eliminate unwanted behaviors, improve sleep and relaxation, and release negative emotions; and I facilitate counseling for couples. pre-marital counseling for couples.